Xenoveritas/AviSynth-Stuff/README.md

 You could also just use the built-in `ShowTime` AviSynth function, but this can be used to make something that looks somewhat nicer.

-## LayerFadeIO.avsi

-A function for fading another layer on top of a clip.
-Useful if you want to overlay information on top of a base clip for a portion of the clip.

 ## SNESEffect.avsi

 Provides a pixelation effect, similar to the effect a ton of SNES games use.